surma/surma.dev/content/things/webgpu.md

 device.queue.submit([commands]);
 ```

 `commandEncoder` has multiple methods that allows you to copy data from one GPU buffer to another and manipulate textures.
-It also allows you to create a nested `PassEncoder`, which encodes the setup and invocation of pipelines.
+It also allows you to create `PassEncoder`, which encodes the setup and invocation of pipelines.
 In this case, we have a compute pipline, so we have to create a compute pass, set it to use our pre-declared pipeline and finally call `dispatch(w_x, w_y, w_z)` to tell the GPU how many workgroups to create along each dimension.
-That is, the number of times our compute shader will be invoked is equal to $w_x \times w_y \times w_z \times x \times y \times z$.
-This, by the way, is WebGPU’s alternative to that internal, global state object I was ranting about at the start of this blog post.
-All data and pointers needed to run the pipeline are explicitely given to the pass encoder.
+In other words, the number of times our compute shader will be invoked is equal to $w_x \times w_y \times w_z \times x \times y \times z$.
+This, by the way, is WebGPU’s abstraction to avoid that internal, global state object I was ranting about at the start of this blog post.
+All data and state required to run a GPU pipeline is explicitly passed along through the pass encoder.

-> **Note:** The command buffer is also the hook for the driver or operating system to let multiple applications use the GPU without them noticing.
+> **Abstraction:** The command buffer is also the hook for the driver or operating system to let multiple applications use the GPU without them noticing.
 When you queue up your commands, the abstraction layers below will inject additional commands into the queue to save the previous program’s state and restore your program’s state so that it feels like no one else is using the GPU.

 Running this code, we are in fact spawning 64 threads on the GPU and they do _absolutely nothing_.
 But it works, so that’s cool.
 Let’s talk about how to move data to and from the GPU.